dmontaner-papers/gsa4mirna/supplementary_files/README.md

 - inhibition_effect_cor_paired_vs_unpaired_@@@.png: displays correlation between the paired and the unpaired results at gene set level.
 - inhibition_effect_paired_vs_unpaired_###.png:     displays, for each cancer, scatter plots of paired vs. unpaired results at gene set level.

+- gene_vs_mirna_level_gsa_###.png: display the correlation between the GSA analysis carried out at miRNA level (Godard's paradigm) and at gene level after "transference".
+  Each dot represents a GO term.
+X and Y values are derived from p-values and signs of the log odds ratios resulting from the mdgsa analysis
+  (similar to equation 1 of the paper but at GO level instead of at miRNA level).